Learn more about the egg freezing process

 Evidence suggests that a woman can safely store her eggs indefinitely.
 When she is ready to become pregnant, embryologists will work with our Austin egg freezing specialists to determine how many eggs to thaw and fertilize with sperm from the woman’s partner or her sperm donor.

 Our embryologists are highly trained and experienced in selecting the best embryo for transfer, so the team at Texas Fertility Center can perform a single embryo transfer (SET).
-This procedure reduces the risk of having a potentially dangerous pregnancy with twins or higher-order multiples.
+This procedure reduces the risk of having a potentially dangerous twin or higher order multiple pregnancy.
 After the embryo transfer, the woman’s fertility specialist will monitor her for pregnancy.
 Once she has conceived, her pregnancy should proceed just like any other.

 Vitrification of embryos

 Vitrification is also an option for women and couples who want to preserve their embryos.
-Our Austin egg freezing specialists are finding that frozen embryos may have higher pregnancy rates than fresh embryos, which is great news for hopeful parents who want to have a better chance of taking home a healthy baby.
+Our research suggests that embryos vitrified by our Austin egg freezing specialists have higher pregnancy rates than fresh embryos, which is great news for hopeful parents who want to have a better chance of taking home a healthy baby.

 Contact us to schedule an appointment with our Austin egg freezing experts and learn more about the egg freezing process.